Vyral/jeff-riber/_posts/2024-08-19-unlock-the-power-of-real-estate-appreciation.md

 enclosure_time:
 use_youtube_image: true
 youtube_alternate_image: /uploads/yt-2.jpg
-youtube_code: yW5C_Kvqdik
+youtube_code: COdXmQxln_g
 ---
 {% include youtube.html %}

 {% include excerpt.html %}

 Think you know real estate investing?
 Prepare to be surprised.
 My latest deal analysis revealed something most investors need to realize about where their profits really come from.
-Let's look at the numbers.
+Let’s look at the numbers.

 In February 2015, I purchased a rental property for $34,000.
 Fast-forward to August 2024, and I’m about to sell it for roughly $200,000 after expenses.
 Here’s where it gets interesting: while I collected about $109,000 in rent over the years, the real gain came from the property’s appreciation.
 This isn’t just a one-off occurrence; it’s also a trend I’ve noticed across my other properties: